natederbinsky/swiftADMM/README.md

 Implements the Alternating Direction Method of Multipliers (ADMM) and Three-Weight Algorithm (TWA).

-See example applications (Sudoku and Circle Packing), but basic usage:
+See example applications (Sudoku and Circle Packing), but basic library usage:

 1. Create an `ObjectiveGraph`.
 2. Use the `createVariable` method to instantiate variables with initial values/weights.